SouthwestCCDC/2025-Regionals-Shared/README.md

 **Deadline to submit: March 14th at 6pm CT**

 The Repository for SWCCDC teams to submit team-made docs and code they wish to bring into the game environment.
-You must submit a pull request against this repo by **March 14th at 6pm CT** for consideration.
+You must submit a pull request against this repo by the deadline above for consideration.
 The Southwest CCDC team will review and merge acceptable submissions.

+Rules for submission:
+- Your PR/submission should contain all the materials in you school's folder
+- All files must be plaintext and NOT ENCRYPTED OR OBFUSCATED in any way
+- You may only submit things your team has created or modified for use during the game that you have the rights to distribute
-Your PR/submission should contain all the materials you want to include in a folder, NOT ENCRYPTED OR OBFUSCATED in any way.
-Everything posted to this repo must be available for any team to use and open to scrutiny by the competition organizers AND other teams.
-You may only submit things your team has created or modified for use during the game that you have the rights to distribute.
+- Everything posted to this repo must be available for any team to use and open to scrutiny by the competition organizers AND other teams.
+- You may submit a maximum of 15,000 lines at 400 characters per line
+- No binary files except for PDF, DOC, PNG, and PPT

 **If you have any questions or need help, reach out to Gold Team or Black Team on Discord.**